Arzerra Side Effects

-Note: This document contains side effect information about ofatumumab.
+Note: This page contains information about the side effects of ofatumumab.
 Some of the dosage forms included on this document may not apply to the brand name Arzerra.

 Not all side effects for Arzerra may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
-You may also report side effects to the FDA.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to ofatumumab: intravenous solution

 Along with its needed effects, some unwanted effects may be caused by ofatumumab (the active ingredient contained in Arzerra).
 In the event that any of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor or nurse immediately if any of the following side effects occur while taking ofatumumab:More common

 - Black, tarry stools